charleshartman/RB120/assessment_prep/oop_tpm.md

 - class methods are called on the class itself
 - instance methods are called on objects that have been instantiated by the class
 - class methods are used for functionality that does not pertain to individual objects
+- instance methods are used for functionality pertaining to individual objects instantiated by the class

 ### self
 - when defining a *class method*, we prepend it to the name of the method to identify it as a class method